I am in my mid-fifties and live in Ealing and until recently lived with my beautiful Canaan Dog, Pie, who used to smile and was very talented.

 I live in a small end of terrace house with really wonderful neighbours.
-I a have son named Alister.
+I have a son named Alister.

 In addition, I discovered, that Mike McWha, the PACS/RIS manager had failed to upload approximately 100 patient’s data over 6 month period, so compromising their treatment and possible prognosis.

 Mike McWha, on advice of Miranda Harvie made verbal false counter allegations against me.
-Despite their being no evidences, against me I was escorted out of the building, suspended and dismissed.
+Despite their being no evidence against me I was escorted out of the building, suspended and dismissed.
 Luckily, I took all my documented evidences with me as I left the premises.
 Nothing happened to either the consultants or the PACS/RIS manager.
 Staff wrote in support of me which Trust ignored.
-I took my case to court at Interim Relief Hearing, with help of Edward Cooper and Julie Morris, where under special situations such as mine, where dismissal is due to whistleblowing can be heard.
+I took my case to court at Interim Relief Hearing, with help of Edward Cooper and Julie Morris, where under special situations such as mine, where dismissal is due to whistleblowing, can be heard.
 I won with kind and expert help of Helen Mountfield, QC, and James Laddie, QC.
-Only handful of cases have won this as it’s difficult to prove that a dismissal has been a direct result of whistleblowing and there is only 1 week to make application from being dismissed.
+Only a handful of cases have won this as it’s difficult to prove that a dismissal has been a direct result of whistleblowing and there is only 1 week to make application from being dismissed.
 Paul Stanton, representing Ealing Trust, refused to let me return to my post when asked by Judge Mahoney.
 I also subsequently won the appeal hearing against my dismissal.
 Trust again refused.

 I had applied for numerous permanent jobs but without success.
 One Trust offered me a post, only to withdraw within 2 weeks later, when they discovered I was a whistle-blower.